Your DGSOM, Your Community

 • Promote well-being and foster a sense of excitement about careers in the health sector among students who represent a population underrepresented in medicine.

-• Student Coordinator: Meachelle Lum, Julia Hafer
+• Student Advisors: Meachelle Lum, Julia Hafer

 • Faculty Advisor: Rashmi Mullur, MD